RoesWibowo/Laravel-4-Modular-Approach/README.md

 ## Laravel 4 Modular (HMVC) Approach

-This is customized laravel 4 in HMVC form.
+This is customized Laravel 4.2 in HMVC pattern.
 This modules coverage:
 - config,
 - controller,
 - database: migration and seeding,